anatoliykmetyuk/financial-model/README.md

 - Their main source of income is selling their time (i.e. employees or freelancers).
 - They are disciplined enough to spend about an hour per week to maintain their financial lives in order.
 - They do not already have their own opinionated method of maintaining order in their financial lives.
+- They are familiar with Google Sheets or similar spreadsheet programs.

 ## Model
 Financial life of a person is represented in this app with three models: